golemfactory/golem-docs/src/pages/docs/reputation/finding-the-best-providers.md

 # How to find the best providers to compute your task

 When running a task on the Golem Network you're always exposed to hundreds or thousands of different providers with difference specs, performance and reliability.
-It can be hard to navigate this as a requestor, so the Golem Reputation system provides you an API you can query with your specific requirements and return the list of provider ID's that match your needs.
+It can be hard to navigate this as a requestor, so the Golem Reputation system provides you an API you can query with your specific requirements and return the list of provider ID's that match your exact needs.

 ## HTTP API

-The reputation system provides a series of endpoints that each has their own unique purposes.
-The one we are going to talk about today is the `filter` endpoint in the V2 API.
-The filter endpoint allows anyone to define a series of requirements for the providers they are interested in working with and get a list of providers that matches the requirements returned.
-It has a series of options available that if combined with others will be used in conjunction with each other.
+The `filter` endpoint allows you to define specific requirements for the providers you want to work with and returns a list of providers that match those requirements.
+You can combine multiple options to refine your search and get the best possible matches.

 ## Trying out the endpoint using Swagger UI